Panchikagupta05/Container-Orchestration-and-Automation/Containerized MySQL, Agile & Efficient/README.md

 After logging into MySQL, check the available databases:

 SHOW DATABASES;
-🔄 Switch to the Tarak database:
+🔄 Switch to the Panchika database:

-USE Tarak;
+USE Panchika;
 📊 Query the students table:

 SELECT * FROM students;